gitops-jml/gitops/README.md

 - look at  [PetClinicArgoApp.yaml](./argo/apps-def/PetClinic/PetClinicArgoApp.yaml) that defines the sources (yaml manifests) and destination (ocp cluster)

 - create a new ArcoCD application from this file\
-`cd gitops; oc apply -f argo/apps-def/PetClinic/PetClinicArgoApp.yaml`
+`cd gitops-with-argocd; oc apply -f argo/apps-def/PetClinic/PetClinicArgoApp.yaml`

 - look at the new Application in ArgoCD console.\
 For this application the Sync mode is automatic so you don't have to use the Sync button